 For example, if you are practicing movement meditation while walking you’ll focus your awareness on how it feels when each foot touches the ground, how your arms brush past your body as they sway back and forth, etc.

-No matter what type of meditation appeals to you, the most important part is to give it a try.
-And since World Meditation Day is right around the corner (May 21) there’s no better time than now to start.
-Commit to doing some type of meditation each day for 30 days and see what happens.
+No matter what type of meditation technique appeals to you, the most important part is to give it a try.
+And since World Meditation Day is right around the corner (May 21) there’s no better time than now to experience the true essence of meditation.
+Incorporate some type of meditation into your everyday routine for 30 days and see what happens.
 If you stick to it, you just may feel less anxiety, feel more connected to yourself, feel healthier, and enjoy an overall improved quality of life.

 Remember, meditation is not the sole answer to anxiety, depression, high blood pressure, or addiction, but it can be an important tool to use.
 If you are struggling with any type of mental health issues like anxiety, depression, an alcohol or substance abuse issue, or mood disorders, it’s vital to seek professional help.